Riopradheep007/diagnosis-pneumonia-using-CNN/README.md

 ### Technical Aspect

-        Data was colleced from  kaggle.
+   1.Data was colleced from  kaggle.
-        pre-process was done with the help of libraries.
+   2.pre-process was done with the help of libraries.
-        CNN model was build to diagnosis pneumonia.
+   3.CNN model was build to diagnosis pneumonia.